Ben Affleck’s Brother Casey Cites Ex-Wife Jennifer Garner & Children As Ben’s Inspiration For Recovery

 “Ben is an addict and an alcoholic.
 Most of my grandparents are alcoholics.
 My father is an alcoholic, as bad as you can be, and he’s been sober for about 30 years.
 I’ve been sober for about six years.”

 Ben Affleck’s current stay at a rehabilitation clinic is his third.
-Casey said his brother is doing the hard work it takes to “put it together,” adding that he is fortunate to have the time a resources to help him do just that.
-He added that he also has inspiration to get sober — former wife Jennifer Garner and their three children (12-year-old Violet, 9-year-old Seraphina Rose Elizabeth, and 6-year-old Samuel Garner).
+Casey said his brother is doing the hard work it takes to “put it together,” adding that he is fortunate to have the time and resources to help him do just that.
+He added that he also has inspiration to get sober — former wife Jennifer Garner and their three children (12-year-old Violet, 9-year-old Seraphina Rose Elizabeth, and 6-year-old Samuel).

 “Alcoholism has a huge impact on not just the person, but also their family.
 So, I think for his kids’ sake and for their mom, and for himself.”

-Jennifer Garner has supported Ben throughout their relationship including his previous relapses and rumored gambling and infidelity.
+Jennifer Garner has supported Ben throughout their relationship, including his previous relapses and rumored gambling and infidelity.
 Entertainment Tonight previously cited a source as saying that Garner wants him to get sober but has set boundaries for herself, knowing that “she can only do so much, and that the process is up to him.”

 Casey Affleck says his brother Ben is "doing great" after entering rehab late last month https://t.co/yfEmuONZih